Vanessa Ferrari: 2024

 Ferrari intended to return to competition in 2024 with the hopes of making her fifth Olympic team.
-However she suffered a calf injury in the lead up to the Italian national championships.
-On October 9, 2024 Ferrari announced her retirement from the sport.
+However, she suffered a calf injury in the lead-up to the Italian national championships.
+On 9 October 2024, Ferrari announced her retirement from the sport.
 In December she was awarded the Lifetime Achievement Award from the Oscar of Brescia Sport.

+Ferrari was inducted into the International Gymnastics Hall of Fame in 2026.

 Eponymous skill

 Ferrari has one eponymous skill listed in the Code of Points.